A Look at Caribbean Mosquito Virus Risks & Symptoms when Traveling with Babies & Young Children

 Caribbean Mosquito Illness: Malaria

-Unlike Zika, Chikungunya, and Dengue, Malaria is a mosquito-borne illness caused by a parasite, not a virus.
+Malaria is a mosquito-borne illness caused by a parasite, not a virus.
 According to the WHO, in 2018 there were 405,000 global deaths from malaria, with 94% of those in Africa.
 The WHO tracks malaria globally.
 Most Caribbean destinations have no malaria risk.
 However, according to the CDC the risk is “Very Low” in Belize with a recommendation of mosquito avoidance.
 For certain parts of Mexico the CDC also recommends mosquito bite avoidance.
 However, other areas of Mexico require anti-malarials.
 The CDC considers the Dominican Republic “Low” risk.
-Anti-malarials are recommended when traveling to the Dominican Republic.
+For travel to the Dominican Republic, anti-malarials are recommended.

 Malaria is most severe in children younger than five.
 Symptoms start showing about ten days to four weeks after a bite from a malaria-infected mosquito.
 Watch out for fever and chills, irritability and fatigue, loss of appetite, insomnia, vomiting, stomach pain, and rapid breathing.
 Children older than five with malaria may also experience body aches.